GeorgeAzma/knowledge-vault/Code/Positional Encoding.md

-It's a way to add position to the inputs of the [[Neural Network]] There are many ways to do Positional Encoding, most popular is by using [[Sine and Cosine]]:
+It's a way to add position to the inputs of the [[Neural Network]] There are many ways to do Positional Encoding, most popular is by using [[Sine and Cosine]]
 ```Rust
 fn encode_position(position: usize, n: usize) -> Vec<f32> {
     let mut encoding = vec![0f32; n];